MoFEM/users-modules-cephas/basic_finite_elements/simple_contact/README.md

 ## 2. Creation of the _MED_ mesh file in _Salome_

-***_NOTE:_*** In order to use the current contact algorithm the solids need to touch each other along the contact surface in the input mesh.
+***_NOTE:_*** In order to use the matching meshes contact the solids need to touch each other along the contact surface in the input mesh.
 Presented below is a rather general approach which permits to mesh the contacting solids separately, refine these meshes around the contact surface, and, finally, merge the meshes together.

 ### Geometry: